bitol-io/open-data-contract-standard/docs/README.md

 ```

 ### Definitions
 The UX label is the label used in the UI and other user experiences.
-It is not limited to BlueRacket.

 | Key                     | UX label           | Required | Description                                                                                       |